Faanngg/Faanngg/README.md

 - 👋 Hi, I’m @hardik-parajuli
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Rust Lang
 - 💞️ I’m looking to collaborate on Any Unity Project
 - 📫 How to reach me?
 Discord - faanngg